hisea/dockerex/README.md

   ]
   ```

+You may also establish a connection to the docker engine over a unix socket.
+To
+do this, set the host variable in your config to `"http+unix://PATH/"`.
+Note
+that `PATH` has to be URI-encoded, i.e. the default socket path would be
+`%2Fvar%2Frun%2Fdocker.sock`.

 ## Usage
  Dockerex is a lightweight client, which means you need to specify the endpoint and original docker params in a map format.
+Before making any requests, you have to start the HTTP client by calling
+`HTTPoison.start`.

  Some examples: